arialdomartini/arialdomartini.github.io/_posts/emacs/2024-05-08-emacs-fsharp.md

 ```

-# fsautocomplete installed via dotnet
+# Alternative: install fsautocomplete via dotnet
 What I don't like of `eglot-fsharp` installing `fsautocomplete` is the
 following:

-* It requires to manually run `eglot` the first time and to ignore an
+* It requires to manually run `eglot` the first time.
-  error.
-Maybe I'm pedantic, but this looks clumsy to me.
 * `fsautocomplete` will not be available from the terminal.
 * Installing `fsautocomplete` with `dotnet` would download a second
   copy.